wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/wrap-up/includes/1-introduction.md

 ## To take this module

-This module includes 7 slides that should take 20 minutes to deliver.

 This course is a mix of text, videos, resources, and quizzes.
 - The text, you will see tips and guidance on how to deliver this course.
 - The videos, Krissy Dyess from Power Pivot Pro, takes you through the course and shows you how to explain and demonstrate combining Excel and Power BI.
 - The resources will help you guide your customers to additional information during and after the sales process.
 - The quizzes will help you identify key messages and possible disconnects for your customers.

+This module in the instructor-led course includes 7 slides that should take 20 minutes to deliver.

 > [!TIP]
 > In addition to taking notes on the content, take notes on what worked with Krissy Dyess’ delivery, and where you would do things differently.